jc782/jc782.github.io/_posts/2020-09-20-Wanhao-i3-mini-upgrades.markdown

 * Heated bed Mosfet driver - such as [this one](https://www.ebay.co.uk/itm/143662472205)
 * USB cable to update the firmware

 There are of course lots of different options for the heated bed.
-I chose a DC powered one as I felt it was a bit safer than having the potential for mains on the 3d printer frame.
-Although it's probably a marginally more expensive option with the extra power supply.
+I chose a 12V DC one as I felt it was a bit safer than having the potential for mains on the 3d printer frame.
+A 24V DC heated bed would reduce the required current significantly.

 ## Step 2 - Bed attach and wiring
 Attach the heating pad to the underside of the bed.
 The print area is offset so I suggest centring this toward the front of the printer.
 We can now wire up the 3D printer.
 This is probably best explained with the picture below.
 This photo is of the bed add connector which shows the pin arrangement for the thermistor and the drive signal.